kpatnayakuni/azure-quickstart-terraform-configuration/101-sql-database/README.md

 # To check the execution plan
 PS C:\Terraform\101-sql-database> terraform plan

-  var.SQLServer
-  The name of the SQL logical server.
-  Enter a value: demosqlserver

-  var.administratorLoginPassword
-  The administrator password of the SQL logical server.
-  Enter a value: ****

 # To deploy the configuration
 PS C:\Terraform\101-sql-database> terraform apply

-  var.SQLServer
-  The name of the SQL logical server.
-  Enter a value: demosqlserver

-  var.administratorLoginPassword
-  The administrator password of the SQL logical server.
-  Enter a value: ******
 ```

 ### Example
 ```
 PS C:\Terraform\101-1vm-2nics-2subnets-1vnet> terraform init